- Administrative access to your server and administrative permission to install software.

 - Docker must be installed before the Reflection Enterprise software package.

 Reflection is simple to install!
-The documentation will walk you step by step through the process.
+The documentation we send over will walk you step by step through the process.
 If you need help at any time you can contact our dedicated support professionals to walk you through the entire process at: email@example.com

 On-premise and cloud-hosted options are available.
 Free trials of Reflection are all cloud-hosted for you to easily test for functionality.

-Reflection supports MySQL, Microsoft SQL Server, PostgreSQL, and Oracle.
-These can be local in-house physical machines, or hosted in AWS.
+Reflection supports MySQL, or Microsoft SQL Server.
+These can be local in-house physical machines, or hosted in AWS or Azure.

 Yes – the Bulk API with PK Chunking is used to collect data from all objects that Salesforce allows (there are some objects that Salesforce requires to be queried via the SOAP API).